Direct Access Barristers

 +

 Yes.
-Direct access is very widely used for divorce, financial remedy, child arrangements, prohibited steps, specific issue, Schedule 1 and FDR hearings.
-Many clients use a Public Access barrister for advice and final hearing advocacy while handling the procedural steps themselves.
+Direct access is widely used for divorce, financial remedy, child arrangements, prohibited steps, specific issue, Schedule 1 and FDR hearings.
+Many clients instruct a Public Access barrister for the advice and final hearing advocacy while handling the procedural steps themselves.

 Can I use a direct access barrister for a commercial dispute?